Masked Diffusion for Generative Recommendation

 Recent works have demonstrated the power of masked diffusion models for modeling complex discrete distributions in NLP as well as protein design \cite{lou2024discrete, sahoo2024simple, shi2025simplified, ou2024absorbing}.
-Motivated by these results and the limitations of AR modeling, we propose \textbf{MA}sked \textbf{D}iffusion over SIDs for Generative \textbf{Rec}ommendation, i.e. \textbf{MADRec}, a framework that models the probability distribution of SID sequences through masked diffusion.
+Motivated by these results and the limitations of AR modeling, we propose \textbf{Mask}ed Diffusion over SIDs for \textbf{G}enerative \textbf{R}ecommendation, i.e. \textbf{MaskGR}, a framework that models the probability distribution of SID sequences through masked diffusion.

 Similar to prior works on GR with SIDs, we first generate a semantically meaningful SID tuple for each item and represent a user's interaction history by converting the item ID sequence $(i_1, \ldots, i_{n_u})$ into the corresponding SID sequence: $S^u := (s_{1}^1, \ldots, s_{1}^m, s_2^{1}, \ldots,$ $s_2^m, \ldots, s_{n_u}^1, \ldots, s_{n_u}^m)$.
 To introduce the masked diffusion framework over SIDs, we consider $n_u = n$ for all users $u\in\mathcal{U}$.